 The query contains the JOIN between two tables (Persons, Accounts), while the data user applies a filter criteria over the table Persons, while finally, we project two columns (Name, Account) that define the resulted virtual table to be retrieved.
 The query plan contains different types of query operators, and in our example, we can see the filter, scan, join, projection.
 Internally the query engine contains one or more implementations per each type of operation, while each operation extends the interface iterator, thus, implements the method next.
 The query engine instantiates an instance of each of the operations that take part in the overall query plan.
 The query plan is now formulating a data pipeline of query operators that can be now executed.
+This is also known as the volcano iterator model.

 Now, how does the driver collect the results that can be now accessible from the application code or Al algorithm?
 The reader needs to recall that in JDBC, the result of the execution of a statement is a Result Set, that is an Iterator and such, implements the method next.
 Moreover, as we saw all query operations involved in the query plan to be finally executed are iterators, and such, implement the method next.
 As a result, each time the application code or Al algorithm invokes the method next of the ResultSet, the latter will invoke the corresponding one of the upper-level query operators of the tree of the query plan.
 In our example, that will be the projection.
-This one will invoke the corresponding next method of the query operations that access the storage or the index and retrieve data bytes that are related to a data row in a data table.
-The data row then is being forwarded through the data pipeline to the upper layers, where it is being processed accordingly, and finally, it reaches the data user through the initial invocation of the next method of the Result Set of the driver.
-This is how most modern database management systems have been designed.
+This one will invoke the corresponding next method of the query operation of the lower level, and so on.
+At the lowest level of the query tree, there lies the type of operations that access the storage or the index and retrieve data bytes that are related to a data row in a data table.
+The data row then is being forwarded through the data pipeline to the upper layers (as the lava being flown from down to earth up to the volcano), where it is being processed accordingly, and finally, it reaches the data user through the initial invocation of the next method of the Result Set of the driver.
+This is how the query processing is being done in the query engine of the INFINISTORE, and generally, this is how most modern database management systems have been designed.